SamkitJain660/cosmic-showdesktop-applet/README.md

-# cosmic-applet-toggle-minimize-all
+# cosmic-applet-show-desktop

-A small COSMIC panel applet that toggles all tracked windows between:
+A small COSMIC DE [Wayland session] panel applet that toggles all tracked windows between:
 - **Minimize all windows**
 - **Restore previously minimized windows**

-It remembers each window's state (normal/maximized), workspace, and active window status so restore behavior is predictable.

-## What it offers
+## Functions

 - One-click **minimize all** for regular app windows
 - One-click **restore** of the same window set
 - Restores windows in an order that preserves the previously active window
 - Preserves maximize state on restore
-- Uses COSMIC Wayland toplevel management APIs

-## Requirements

-- Linux with **COSMIC desktop** (Wayland session)
-- Rust toolchain (stable)
-- `cargo`

 ## Build